fkitsantas/Movies-API/README.md

 ## Application Requirements Covered

-Based on the source code, the following application requirements are addressed:

 1. **Query Movie Data (Api A)**: API endpoint allows consumers to filter and return movie details based on provided criteria.
 These criteria include:
    - Title or partial title of the movie
    - Year of release